Interior regularity for two-dimensional stationary $Q$-valued maps: Introduction

 One can directly check that $g$ satisfies the outer variation since $g$ is the composition of linear hence harmonic functions on $x>0$ and $x<0$ furthermore it satisfies $\lim_{x\uparrow 0} g(x)= 2\a{0}=\lim_{x\downarrow0 } g(x)$.
 Nonetheless it does not satisfy the inner variation since

-If instead we consider for any value $p \in \R$ the 4-valued map
+If instead we consider for any value $a \in \R$ the 4-valued map

-we obtain a stationary map, since $g(x)$ and $g(-x)$ satisfy the outer variation for themselves and $f$ satisfies trivially the inner variations since $|f'(x)|^2=2$ for all $x$.
-Choosing $a$ sufficient large we obtain therefore a stationary map that splits but the components themselves are not stationary. \end{remark}
+then we obtain a stationary map, since both $g(x)$ and $g(-x)$ are stationary for the outer variation and $f$ satisfies trivially the inner variations since $|f'(x)|^2=2$ for all $x$.
+Choosing $a$ sufficient large we obtain therefore a stationary map that splits locally in two pieces which are not stationary separately. \end{remark}

+Finally, another obvious difference is the dimension of the singular set: in minimizing case classical singularities do not appear and the codimension of the singular set is $2$, in the stationary case it is at least $1$.
+This makes the classification of $2$-dimensional homogeneous global stationary maps harder, as illustrated in the following example.